 Stress Urinary Incontinence (SUI)

 Stress Urinary Incontinence (SUI), is the involuntary loss of urine caused by physical activity, coughing & sneezing.
 SUI is a frequent complaint among women.
+This condition is amazingly seen in 70% of women in some degree after having children.
+Women with the condition complain that they leak urine after coughing, sneezing, or jumping.
 Often this condition is associated with weakened urethral support structures from vaginal delivery and the development of pelvic floor disorders later in life.

 Give them confidence!

-The diVa laser therapy procedure has demonstrated improvement.
-The mechanism of action of the laser induces an increase in the vaginal mucosa or specifically the epithelial layer thickness of the vaginal wall tissue as well as an increase in collagen in the lamina propria, the layer of tissue that maintains structural support and functional integrity of the vaginal tissues.
+The diVa laser therapy procedure has been shown to improve this condition in up to 90% of women with this condition.
+The laser improves this condition by increasing the thickness of the vaginal mucosa; it increases the epithelial layer thickness of the vaginal wall tissue as well as an increases the amount of collagen in the lamina propria, the layer of tissue that maintains structural support and functional integrity of the vaginal tissues.
 It is thought that this mechanism improves the ability to compress the urethra and control urine.

 Give them confidence!